-Caltrans is required to establish statewide targets on an annual basis, beginning in August 2017 for calendar year 2018 targets.
-SCAG is required to establish targets for the same five safety performance measures up to 180 days after Caltrans establishes targets (i.e., February 27 each year).
+Caltrans is required to establish statewide targets on an annual basis, beginning in August 2021 for calendar year 2022 targets.
+SCAG is required to establish targets for the same five safety performance measures up to 180 days after Caltrans establishes targets (February 28, 2022).
 SCAG must show that the TIP makes progress towards achieving SCAG's adopted safety targets and that the TIP includes, to the maximum extent practicable, a description of the anticipated effect of the TIP towards achieving the performance targets in the RTP/SCS.
 SCAG must show that it is moving in the right direction based on the package of TIP projects slated for completion, and SCAG must also describe how much of an impact the projects will make on the target.

-L. Safety
+L. Corridor Planning